On this page

 The OpenID and OAuth discovery endpoints for a custom authorization server are:

-OpenID: https://${yourOktaDomain}/oauth2/${authorizationServerId}/.well-known/openid-configuration
+OpenID: https://{yourOktaDomain}/oauth2/{authorizationServerId}/.well-known/openid-configuration

-OAuth: https://${yourOktaDomain}/oauth2/${authorizationServerId}/.well-known/oauth-authorization-server
+OAuth: https://{yourOktaDomain}/oauth2/{authorizationServerId}/.well-known/oauth-authorization-server

 The OpenID and OAuth discovery endpoints for the default custom authorization server are:

-OpenID: https://${yourOktaDomain}/oauth2/default/.well-known/openid-configuration
+OpenID: https://{yourOktaDomain}/oauth2/default/.well-known/openid-configuration

-OAuth: https://${yourOktaDomain}/oauth2/default/.well-known/oauth-authorization-server
+OAuth: https://{yourOktaDomain}/oauth2/default/.well-known/oauth-authorization-server

 Which authorization server should you use

-If you're looking to add SSO for your OIDC-based applications, you can use your org authorization server.
+If you're looking to add SSO for your OIDC-based apps, you can use your org authorization server.
 Also, use the org authorization server if you want to use OAuth 2.0 bearer tokens with your Okta APIs.
 Only the org authorization server can mint access tokens that contain Okta API scopes.

 Capabilities Custom authorization server Org authorization server